tasdikrahman/talks/chennaipy/october/talk.md

 # Absolute relative imports

-- One way to fix it would be using the name of it's top level package name `rod`.
+- One way to fix it would be using the name of it's top level package name `relativeimports`.

 ```python
 # relativeimports/foo.py